 How to Turn On Weird Mode

-To turn on this Weird mode ON, on the JBL Boombox 2, power up the speaker first, and then press the Bluetooth and Play-Pause buttons at the same time, until the speaker goes silent and all lamps except the power one turn off.
+To turn on this Weird mode ON, power up the speaker first.
+Then press the Bluetooth and Play-Pause buttons at the same time.
+Hold them in until the speaker goes silent and all lamps except the power one turn off.
 This usually takes ten seconds or so.
-Find these buttons pointed out in the next picture.
-Note that you can enter this mode as long as the speaker is ON, and it doesn’t matter whether it’s connected to external power or not.
+Find these buttons in the next picture.

 How to Turn Off Weird Mode

-The JBL Boombox 2 Battery Status Meter
+JBL Boombox 2 Buttons: The Battery Status Meter

 How to Read the Battery Status Meter

-When the internal battery is fully charged, the entire meter glows white.
+When the battery is full, the entire meter glows white.
 But ss the battery runs down, less and less of the gauge bar glows.
-In the next picture, we show the speaker at one hundred percent charge.
-Note that all five lamps are lit in this case.